microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/_index.md

 ![Screenshot showing how to apply a tag to an Azure Arc-enabled server](./3.png)

 Repeat the same process in other Azure Arc-enabled servers.
-This new Tag will be used later when working with Resource Graph Explorer queries.
+This new tag will be used later when working with Resource Graph Explorer queries.

 ## Using Resource Graph Explorer to Review Server Inventory